 “I was hoping you could discuss in your blog thread choices for high contrast quilts.
 I keep getting red and whites, black with various colors but also white, scrappy and no two match.
 How do I choose threads for high contrast quilts?” -Kelli

 There are so many quilt styles these days that use fabrics that contrast strongly, whether they are black and white quilts, three-color challenge quilts, scrappy quilts, or even modern quilts.
-When quilting a high-contrast quilt, you are faced with a decision: which color should I use?
-There are several ways to answer this question.
+When machine quilting a high-contrast quilt, you are faced with a decision: Which color should I use?

 One of my customers brought me a beautiful log cabin quilt.
 The fabrics flowed from dark blues to pale yellows.
 I started by comparing more neutral colors on the quilt.
 In the picture below you can see I laid out four threads.
 From top to bottom they are a silver Invisafil, Bottom Line Natural White, So Fine!
 Cashew, and Glide Linen.
 Can you see how each of them show off a little more in the blue fabrics but disappear in the yellow?

 Sheen also plays a role in what thread speaks softest.
 Below is a picture of similar colors of Omni and Glide thread laid out across the quilt.
 These threads are both polyester and are very close in weight, but Glide has more sheen than Omni.
 Thus, Glide will catch and reflect the light better and be easier to see on your quilt.
 Many people prefer a thread with a matte finish over a thread with a sheen for traditional quilts because it reflects less light.

 Consider Variegated Threads